Displacement energy of Lagrangian 3-spheres: Computations of classical Floer cohomology

-In our setting, we only need the case where there are at most two components.
-Then we can define a linking weight on the moduli space $\mathcal{M}^{\beta_{1},\cdots, \beta_{k}}_{r, int}(X,S;J)$ in a simpler way.
+In our setting, we are interested in disk classes $\beta\in \pi_{2}(X,S)$ with Maslov index four.
+Since $S$ is orientable and monotone, the class $\beta$ can only split into two classes with Maslov index two.
+So we only need the case where there are at most two components.
+Then we can define a linking weight on the moduli space $\mathcal{M}^{\beta_{1},\cdots, \beta_{n}}_{r, int}(X,S;J)$ in a simpler way.
 It is a locally constant function